 - Mechanics, Materials and Advanced Manufacturing.

-We offer a 3 year PhD programme, a 4 year integrated PhD programme, an EngD programme, and a 1 year MPhil degree programme.
+We offer a 3 year PhD programme and a 1 year MPhil degree programme.

 - Develop research skills through a programme of in-depth study.